President, Missouri Baptist Medical Center

 Abad previously served as president of Barnes-Jewish West County Hospital, where she led the team’s significant growth of diagnostic and short-stay surgical and medical care.
 Prior to being named president in late 2019, Abad served as the vice president of operations for Barnes-Jewish St. Peters Hospital and Progress West Hospital, where she led the operational and strategic development for the hospitals for eight years.

 Abad was instrumental in developing multiple physician alignment strategies, working with private physicians and Washington University School of Medicine.
 She played a key role in the Barnes-Jewish St. Peters Siteman Cancer Center expansion, in partnership with Washington University.
-She also co-leads a team primary care access for new and existing patients as one of the BJC Strategic Action Items.

 Abad joined BJC in 2005, first as a strategic planning manager with BJC Medical Group, then as director, and eventually vice president, of strategic planning for BJC HealthCare.
 As the vice president of strategic planning, she developed growth and capital projections for BJC’s 10-year financial model and led hospital and system-wide planning.

 She earned her MBA from Washington University and a bachelor’s degree in mathematics from Purdue University.
 Abad is a United Way Tocqueville Society member, and active in the St. Vincent de Paul Society.